loveretc/hvhweb/README.md

 Just simply change the colors in `style.css` and choose what suits you best, I recommend using paletton to get a good color scheme, remember the RGB must be converted to HEX values

 <h2> End </h2>
-Once you are done just upload the files to your hosting file manager or use your FTP credentials and upload them with any FTP client
+Once you are done just upload the files to your hosting file manager or use your FTP credentials and upload them with any FTP client.
+%80 of the code is really messy but I wasn't going to release this and I'm too lazy to change it, if you follow the instructions correctly you should be good.